Information on independent research projects

 - Admission into the Biology major (all lower division courses completed).

 - A minimum 2.7 GPA for Upper Division major courses (covering at least 9 UD units for the major).
-Some exceptions may be made if the UD GPA is at least 2.5 but not 2.7.
+You may petition this grade requirement if your UD GPA is at least 2.5, but less than 2.7.
 Please see the Biology advising office for more information.